Traveling WITHOUT money? How I paid for my trips.

 If you want to be a king,

-you gonna be thankful for what you got.
+you gonna be thankful for what you got in life.
+And I mean: for everything.

-The days, when the heat is grilling you alive, or the days with so much danger and challenges on the road.
+Yes, even the days when the heat is grilling you alive, or the days with so much danger and challenges on the road.
 Challenges that you think are not capable of being solved.
 But you managed to find the solution and that makes you a better person.
-That gives you this confident smile in your face, that you have when you tip people in a restaurant or when you share your money from the bottom of your heart.
+That gives you this confident smile in your face, that you have when you tip people in a restaurant or when you share your money from the bottom of your heart with others.
 The smile, that makes you aware of who you really are.
+I have this smile right now, while writing this article.

 The magic happens right now.